 General bus enquiries, call Traveline 0871 200 2233

 National Express and Regional Bus services terminate at St. Margaret’s Bus Station.

 Walking directions from St. Margaret’s Bus Station are available via Google Maps.

-If you are visiting Leicester safe moorings are available at Castle Gardens.
-The Visitor Centre is a five minute walk through the Castle Gardens.
+By Canal Boat: If you are visiting Leicester via the canal network, there are safe moorings available at Castle Gardens.
+The Visitor Centre is less than a five minute walk through Castle Gardens.